 Grant applications are accepted twice a year.
 Submissions can be made through our online grants portal.

 A: Grant applications are accepted twice a year.
-The first step is to submit a letter of intent (LOI).
-Letters of intent are accepted from January 1 - February 1 and again from July 1 - August 1.
 Our grantmaking cycles can be reviewed here.

-Please submit your Letter of Intent at the next open round.
-Any letters received outside of the window to submit will not be reviewed.
+Please submit your application at the next open cycle.
+Any applications received outside of the window to submit will not be reviewed.
 For requests of a critical nature, please reach out to email@example.com.

 Our core grantmaking pillars are Developing Youth Potential and Promoting Equitable Health and Wellness.
 Read more about the program areas categorized under these pillars here.